 The mole verde requires a food processor, some good salsa verde (can be homemade or store bought), tahini, garlic, and cumin.
 The leftover turkey gets warmed in the puréed sauce, and the fun part is customizing it.
 I’ll give you a few ideas in this post!

-Canned beans are not always my preference, but in this dish, they’re fine (and so quick!).
-While the vegetables roast, prep the beans, grains, salsa, etc.
+- Prepare the beans – Canned beans are not always my preference, but in this dish, they’re fine (and so quick!).
+While the vegetables roast, prep the beans, grains, salsa, etc. Grains are another great option – quinoa, red or cilantro rice, bulgar, etc.

-Last, you’ll make the mole verde (pipian sauce).
-That process takes 5 minutes, and you’ll probably need about 5 minutes to heat the turkey through – unless you start with cold or frozen turkey.
+- Make the mole verde (pipian sauce) – Last, you’ll make the mole verde (pipian sauce).
+That process takes 5 minutes, and you’ll probably need about 5 minutes to heat the turkey or other protein through – unless you start with cold or frozen turkey.

 NOTE: If your turkey is cold or partially frozen, you may want to give it a head start by getting it going first.
 Don’t boil the sauce, but a simmer is fine…